OpenMoonRay/openmoonray-docs/docs/getting-started/installation/building-moonray/centos7_build.md

 ---
 title: Building MoonRay on Centos 7
 ---
-# Building MoonRay on Rocky Linux 9
+# Building MoonRay on Centos 7

-The general documentation for building MoonRay is [here](../general_build).
+Start with reading the [general build instructions](../general_build).

 This document gives more explicit instructions for building on a Centos 7 machine.
 All the information here should also be covered in the general document.